AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-email-landingpage.md

 >[!NOTE]
 >
->Adobe does not plan to further enhance this capability (Managing Leads and Lists).
+>Adobe is not planning to further enhance this capability (Managing Leads and Lists).
->The recommendation is to leverage [Adobe Campaign and its AEM integration](/help/sites-administering/campaign.md).
+>Recommendation is to leverage [Adobe Campaign and the integration to AEM](/help/sites-administering/campaign.md).

 ## Creating a List for the Newsletter {#creating-a-list-for-the-newsletter}